vikaskumar-e1256/Employee-Management-System-iProAt-Solutions/README.md

     Click the "Create Employee" button, fill out the form, and you can view the records in the list section.

+12. **Postman Api Collection**

+    You can find the Postman API collection and import it into your Postman, Now you can test APIs.

 ## Conclusion

 You have successfully set up the Employee Management System.
 Enjoy managing your employee records with ease!